Active Substance: palivizumab

 What is the risk associated with Synagis?

-The most common side effects with Synagis (seen in between 1 and 10 patients in 100) are diarrhoea, fever, injection-site reactions (pain and inflammation at the site of injection) and nervousness.
+The most common side effects with Synagis (seen in between 1 and 10 patients in 100) are fever and rash.
 For the full list of all side effects reported with Synagis, see the package leaflet.

-Synagis should not be used in people who may be hypersensitive (allergic) to palivizumab, any of the other ingredients or other ‘humanised’ monoclonal antibodies.
+Synagis must not be used in people who are hypersensitive (allergic) to palivizumab, any of the other ingredients or other ‘humanised’ monoclonal antibodies.

 Why has Synagis been approved?